theMyntt/theMyntt/README.md

 ## Me

-Pleasure to meet you, my name is Gabriel Araújo Lima.
-I am currently a Full-Stack Developer.
-I am enrolled in the Technical Course in Systems Development integrated with Secondary Education at [Etec Prof Horácio Augusto da Silveira](https://etechoracio.com.br).
-I am in the 2nd year and will complete the course in December 2025.
+My name is Gabriel Araújo Lima, and I am a Full-Stack Developer.
+I am currently pursuing a Technical Systems Development program integrated with Secondary Education at [Etec Prof. Horácio Augusto da Silveira](https://etechoracio.com.br/).
+I am in my second year and am on track to complete the program in December 2025.

 How about visiting my [portfolio?](https://portfolio-themyntt.netlify.app)